ColeZer8/todaymatters-turbo/plan_and_progress/2025-12-10-demo-mode-slideshow.md

 - 2025-12-10: Created `DemoMeetingReminder` for meeting notification demo
 - 2025-12-10: Created `DemoTrafficAlert` with SVG map and departure timer
 - 2025-12-10: Refined timer font to use `Menlo-Bold` for slashed zeros
+- 2025-12-10: Integrated time simulation into `ScheduleList` - "Your Schedule" now updates based on simulated time
+- 2025-12-10: Added `DemoPrayerAction` - Prayer/devotional action screen with verse of the day

 ## Files Changed